-14 dResidualPlot
+dResidualPlot 13

-dResidualPlot Showing the residuals when subtracting the values from one group from another on a SNE plot xYData A dataframe or matrix with two columns.
-Each row contains information about the x and y positition in the field for that observation. groupVector Vector with the same length as xYData containing information about the group identity of each observation. clusterVector Vector with the same length as xYData containing information about the cluster identity of each observation. densContour If density contours should be created for the plot(s) or not.
-Defaults to TRUE. groupName1 The name for the first group groupName2 The name for the second group plotName The main name for the graph and the analysis. title If there should be a title displayed on the plotting field.
-As the plotting field is saved as a png, this title cannot be removed as an object afterwards, as it is saved as coloured pixels.
-To simplify usage for publication, the default is FALSE, as the files are still named, eventhough no title appears on the plot.
+from another on a SNE plot dResidualPlot Showing the residuals when subtracting the values from one group from another on a SNE plot ---------------------------- --------------- --- xYData A dataframe or matrix with two columns.
+Each row contains information about the ready modifican in the field for that abcornation groupVector Vector with the same length as xYData containing information about the group clusterVector Vector with the same length as xYData containing information about the cluster densContour If density contours should be created for the plot(s) or not.
+Defaults to TRUE.